AdenWhitworth/plantpal_server/README.md

    - Replace `YourFunctionName`, `YourIAMRoleARN`, and the file paths accordingly.
    - Add the triggers as indicated in the comments at the top of each `index.mjs` file.
    - Include the following layer for each function: `/AWS_ZIP/lambda-function-07-15-2024.zip`.
+   - Add a function URL to the `IotMonitorPresence` and `IotMonitorShadow` lambda functions for use in the API enviroment variables

 3. **Testing the Functions**:
    - You can test the deployed functions using the AWS Management Console or AWS CLI.